What is an Electronic Data Capture (EDC) in Clinical Trials?

 Implementing an EDC System

-Challenges Associated With EDC System Implementation
+Challenges Associated with EDC System Implementation

 The switch to EDC for clinical trials isn’t without its own set of challenges.
 These aren’t necessarily anything to be afraid of; it’s just important to familiarize yourself with them before you start using an EDC system.

 Implementing an Enterprise Data Collection (EDC) system can be a complex and challenging process, with several potential roadblocks along the way.
-Here are some of the common challenges associated with EDC system implementation:

-Security & Compliance With EDC Systems
+Security and Compliance with EDC Systems

 When it comes to using an EDC system in clinical trials, security and compliance are key.
 In order for EDC systems to be compliant with all applicable regulations, they must provide the necessary security features and maintain standards like data privacy and integrity.